Twiage/default-node-proj-template/README.md

 [Mirror this repo into new repo](https://help.github.com/articles/duplicating-a-repository/)

 ## Change project name
-Replace all "default-node-proj-template" with your new project name
+Replace all "default-node-proj-template" with your new project name, which needs to be url friendly

 ## CI/CD setup
 This project is set up for CircleCI, more will need to be done to set up CI/CD if you use another service or if you want to customize the circleCI config.